Thursday, May 31, 2012

 In the early 1800's the world was at war in Europe, Britain against France.
 Napoleon Bonaparte was intent upon conquering Europe and the only way Britain could stop him was to stop the French army from receiving supplies.
 Britain attempted to do this by blocking supply ships on the high seas.
 America remained neutral in the war but paid a price for this stance.

 Tecumseh formed a confederacy of Native tribes who would oppose Harrison and the Americans.
 He would not allow the American expansion into Indian lands to go unopposed.
 While Tecumseh was away gathering support, Harrison decided to attack Tecumseh's headquarters in Prophetstown near the Tippecanoe River.
 However, the Natives attacked the Americans and only retreated when their supplies of ammunition ran low.
-Harrison proclaimed this a great victory but the battle served to turn the Natives even more against the Americans.
+Harrison proclaimed this a great victory but the battle served to turn the Native Americans even more against the Americans.

 The Americans were outraged at finding British supplies in the Prophetstown, which they had burned to the ground.
 The result was that a Declaration of War was issued against Great Britain in June of 1812.
 Britain did not want another war; the troubles at home were deep and many.
 Canadians knew an invasion by America was likely.
 Many Americans believed that the colonists in Canada would welcome an invasion.
 Many others, especially those who lived on the Eastern seaboard, such as in New England were outraged.

 The American plan was to attack and invade Canada in three places; at Detroit, at Niagara and at Montreal.
 There were several problems with this.
 First there were no roads to these areas and travel was by water - controlled by the British.
 Secondly, while the Americans were poorly prepared, the British-Canadians were not.
 The British soldiers were veterans and professional soldiers while the Americans used primarily militia who were untrained and untried.
+The three invasions were disasters with the Americans losing at Detroit and Queenston while the Montreal invasion never happened.
+The invaders returned home.
+Canada however, lost it's best soldier, General Isaac Brock in the Battle of Queenston Heights.

 Nevertheless, the war continued on with battles that seemed to contain one blunder after the other on both sides.
 The Battle of Stoney Creek in 1813 was representative of how much of the war was fought.
-Two American Generals got lost in the forest.
-A third American General led a charge against his own troops.
+Two American generals got lost in the forest.
+A third American general led a charge against his own troops.
 The Americans lost the battle but retained the field, while the British were victorious but retreated!

 Britain needed to retain control of the Great Lakes as this was the only way to supply the colony.
 After the naval battle of September 10th, 1813, the Americans controlled Lake Erie.
 This allowed them a second chance to try to capture the heart of eastern Canada, a chance which was again botched.
 Two important battles, at Crysler Farm and Chateauguay, which the Americans lost and quickly forgot, are still remembered by Canadians.
-These battles are remembered because this was the first time that the three founding nations of the Canada, French, English and Native came together to defend their country.
+These battles are remembered because this was the first time that the three founding nations of the Canada, French, English and First Nations came together to defend their country.

 1814 was the most violent year of the war.
 During the spring of 1814, the Town of York (Toronto) and the Town of Newark (Niagara on the Lake) were burnt to the ground by the American troops.
 The British returned the favour along the Niagara river, burning Buffalo and other towns.
 The Battle of Lundy's Lane occurred that summer and was the bloodiest, fiercest battle of the war.